Researching Tax Treaties

 - Pay of a professor, teacher, or researcher who teaches or performs research in the United States for a limited time,

 - Amounts received for maintenance and studies by a foreign student or apprentice who is here for study or experience,

 - Wages, salaries, and pensions paid by a foreign government.

 CAUTION!
-You should use the publication only for quick reference.
+You should use Publication 901 and the Tax Treaty Tables page only for quick reference.
 It is not a complete guide to all provisions of every income tax treaty.

 Some common tax treaty benefits available to U.S. citizens and resident aliens with foreign income are explained in Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.

 Refer to the United States Income Tax Treaties page for the complete texts of many of the tax treaties in force and their accompanying Treasury Technical Explanations.